jscoq/jscoq/README.md

 $ make byte
   ```

-  For current Coq trunk, you'll need to patch ssr [look in the patch folder].
+  For current Coq v8.5, you need to patch ssr [look in the patch folder].